zchee/golang-wiki/Gomote.md

 ## Access

+**Effective January 2025, gomote access will automatically be granted to contributors who have [Approvers](https://go.dev/wiki/GerritAccess#approving-cls-approvers) access.**

 **On August 2022, a new infrastructure was deployed which required the removal of all gomote access from previously approved users.
 Please re-request access if you still require access.**

 To request access to the gomote service, file a new issue (https://go.dev/issue/new?title=access:+&body=See+https://go.dev/wiki/Gomote%23access.) and state the Google account you use to log in to Gerrit.
 The provided account will only be used for authentication purposes.